arklumpus/VectSharp/Readme.md

 To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/), [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/), [VectSharp.Raster](https://www.nuget.org/packages/VectSharp.Raster/), or [VectSharp.SVG](https://www.nuget.org/packages/VectSharp.SVG/).

 ## Usage
+You can find the full documentation for the VectSharp library at the [documentation website](https://arklumpus.github.io/VectSharp).
+A [PDF reference manual](https://arklumpus.github.io/VectSharp/VectSharp.pdf) is also available.

 In general, working with VectSharp involves: creating a `Document`, adding `Page`s, drawing to the `Page`s' `Graphics` objects and, finally, exporting them to a PDF document, `Canvas`, PNG image or SVG document.

 * Create a `Document`: